 The Pok Fu Lam neighbourhood is considered one of the best locations to live on Hong Kong Island.
-When Pok Fu Lam resident Lucy McLennan considered the renovation of her colonial apartment, her priority in interior design was to make the best use of small space and create storage within.
+When Pok Fu Lam resident Lucy McLennan considered the renovation of her colonial apartment, her priority in interior design was to make the best use of small spaces and create storage within.
 The result is this perfect aesthetic of home renovation, a sanctuary just minutes outside of the bustling Central neighbourhood.

 Check out the gallery above for a glimpse into EL reader Lucy McLennan’s renovated Pok Fu Lam home

 The McLennan family had been renting their colonial flat in an old Pok Fu Lam walk-up for seven years when the landlord offered them an opportunity to buy.
 Cue major renovation, with the stripping out of electrics, plumbing and windows, and the repositioning of various walls within the apartment to create space for storage.
 It is now a light-filled, tranquil space, but it’s the ingenious little interior design details that make the flat work so hard for its owners.

 Small kitchen worktop space can become easily waterlogged, so Lucy insisted on having a recess carved into the worktop.
 This allows tap water to quickly drain away.
 She had an extra piece of worktop cut exactly to slot over the larger sink and – bingo! – extra space for chopping or dicing.
 Meanwhile the smaller sink can be simultaneously used for draining vegetables.